bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Partly Cloudy
+- Mostly Cloudy
-- 69% humidity
+- 72% humidity
 - 10 mph wind
-- 59% cloud cover
+- 64% cloud cover
 - 30 AQI 🟩
 - 0.91 inches of rain and 0.41 inches of snow expected in the next 48 hours